mendix/docs/content/developerportal/deploy/deploy-mendix-on-microsoft-windows.md

 * MS IIS URL Rewrite installed (for more information, see [URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite))

-* Java Runtime 8, or other version depending on your Mendix Server Distribution.
-For example:
+* Java Runtime, version depending on your Mendix Server Distribution.
+See [System Requirements](https://docs.mendix.com)/refguide/system-requirements#7-3-java) for more information.

-    * Mendix Server Distribution 4 requires Java 6

-    * Mendix Server Distribution 5 requires Java 7

-    * Mendix Server Distribution 8 requires Java 11

 * The Mendix Deployment Archive (MDA) of your Mendix project